 Newspapers are interesting.
 You can pick up a sheaf of pulped wood and read articles about all sorts of fascinating topics.
 Just the other day I read a small piece about driverless cars.
 This made me wonder about two things.

 The interior he showed is suitably space age and features lots of things unrelated to driving, controlling or steering the car.
-In essence, it´s a car with no steering wheel and where the driver interfaces are replaced with user interfaces quite similar to all the swipey, slidy, touchy panels of glass we spend most of our days gazing into.
-There are some seats too, and they swivel, in a manner not unlike that seen in office-on-wheels version of Chrysler´s Imperial in the 1960s.
+In essence, it’s a car with no steering wheel and where the driver interfaces are replaced with user interfaces quite similar to all the swipey, slidy, touchy panels of glass we spend most of our days gazing into.
+There are some seats too, and they swivel, in a manner not unlike that seen in office-on-wheels version of Chrysler’s Imperial in the 1960s.

 Seen for what it really is, the driverless car is nothing so much as a small train carriage, guided on virtual tracks by a lot of computing power and large, integrated networks.
 All of this is about taking control away from the driver.
-Such a car is, in reality, not going to go very fast and won´t do its owner´s bidding.
-If it´s to be relaxing, it can´t do our bidding.
+Such a car is, in reality, not going to go very fast and won’t do its owner’s bidding.
+If it’s to be relaxing, it can’t do our bidding.
 Having control of a car is mostly a chore.
 So a driverless car does not need to look fast at all.
 It needs to look like a big room on wheels.

 Turning back to the freedom bit: autonomy is the central conceit of the standard car.
-It might be a big lie, and public transport might get you there nearly as fast, but that´s what makes us stump up a year or two year’s salary.
+It might be a big lie, and public transport might get you there nearly as fast, but that’s what makes us stump up a year or two year’s salary.
 We imagine the car will manifest our will to be free and will be better than sitting on a bus.
 My question is whether people will accept the trade-off, a bit of privacy and bit more time with their smart ‘phone for a lot less control or will they see it another way.

-The uses I put them too were unsuited to a driverless car: I did odd trips to remote places where I expect that for many decades there won´t be any need for a computer to guide me nor the sorts of roads suited to the technology.
+The uses I put them too were unsuited to a driverless car: I did odd trips to remote places where I expect that for many decades there won’t be any need for a computer to guide me nor the sorts of roads suited to the technology.
 I did some tourism as well and used trains for that.
-It was great (I´ve always loved trains) and I couldn´t imagine why I would want to go to a lovely place and look at road markings as I toured.
+It was great (I’ve always loved trains) and I couldn’t imagine why I would want to go to a lovely place and look at road markings as I toured.

-That said, a lot of people don´t seem to think like me.
+That said, a lot of people don’t seem to think like me.
 As a counterpoint, here are the results of a survey carried out by Cisco in 2013 that shows people want less control and are happy with letting a computer chauffeur them around.
 I wonder have they thought through the implications.

 This still leaves the matter of appearance.
-MB´s driverless car is a throwback, like the early cars that still used the vertical form language of carriages.
+MB’s driverless car is a throwback, like the early cars that still used the vertical form language of carriages.
 If Mercedes really want to sell this idea, they need to think again about how to package the notion of a rolling sitting room.
 This won’t hinder car stylists in the least.
 The paradigm of the long, low, speedy vehicle was quite constrictive in some ways yet there have been countless variations on the theme.